-A. Yes, area effects always include the active model that originated the effect, unless the phrase other models is used.
+A. Yes, area effects always include the active model that originated the effect, unless the phrase 'other models' is used.

 Q. Can a model squeeze through a gaps that is smaller than its base size, like a door?

 A. Models can squeeze though gaps between two items of terrain or between an item of terrain and a friendly model, or between two friendly models as long they can end the move with sufficient room for their base to be placed flat on the table without overlapping another models base.
-However, you may not queeze through gaps created by enemy models or enemy models and terrain.
+However, you may not squeeze through gaps created by enemy models or enemy models and terrain.